1973 Flores cyclone: Aftermath

-The Flores cyclone is the deadliest tropical cyclone in the Southern Hemishphere.
+The Flores cyclone is the deadliest tropical cyclone in the Southern Hemisphere.
 At the time, losses were estimated to be at around $5 million.
-News of the disaster in Flores took a month to reach authorities in the capital, Jakarta, due to lack of communications and the remoteness of the island.
-The Australian Associated Press wrote: "Belated reports of disaster in Indonesia are not unusual as communications are virtually non-existent with some of the far-flung islands."
-A governor of a chain of remote islands who was in Kupang, Timor, near Palu'e, at the time of the cyclone only received news of the disaster during a visit to Jakarta a month after the cyclone's passage.
-Indonesia's Minister of Information stated to reporters after a cabinet meeting: "This proves the poor communications among the islands in the province."
+News of the disaster in Flores took a month to reach authorities in Jakarta due to lack of communications and the remoteness of the island.
+The Australian Associated Press wrote that, "Belated reports of disaster in Indonesia are not unusual as communications are virtually non-existent with some of the far-flung islands."
+It was not uncommon for disasters to only be learned of in Jakarta weeks after they happened.
+The governor of East Nusa Tenggara (Flores' province) was in Kupang, Timor, near Flores, at the time of the cyclone, and he only received news of the disaster during a visit to Jakarta a month after the cyclone's passage.

-Following the cyclone, the Government of Indonesia donated Rp30,000,000 (Note: Equivalent to $180,000 (1973 USD), which is .) to seven regencies on the islands of East Nusa Tenggara, including Flores and Sumba.
-A government relief team accompanied by the Red Cross was sent to Flores, described as "battered".
-The team arrived on the island on 5 June and began damage assessments.
-The Kompas report from June 1973 also noted that locals in Flores were facing a food shortage as food and rice supplies sent to the island were not sufficient.
-In addition, the cyclone dragged pipes into the sea resulting in the only hospital in the town of Lela having no water.
+Following the cyclone, the Government of Indonesia donated Rp30,000,000 (Note: Equivalent to $180,000 (1973 USD).) to seven regencies on the islands of East Nusa Tenggara, including Flores and Sumba.
+Bank Negara Indonesia donated Rp250,000 to the victims of the cyclone through the Ministry of Social Affairs.
+A government relief team accompanied by the Red Cross arrived on the island on 5 June and began damage assessments.
+The Kompas report from June 1973 noted that locals in Flores were facing a food shortage as food and rice supplies sent to the island were not sufficient.
+The town of Lela's only hospital was left without water after the cyclone displaced pipes into the sea.

 After the floods, the Indonesian government constructed the Sutami Weir, which was finished in 1975.
 The weir controlled the water flow on the island and helped irrigate 6500 ha of rice paddy fields.